All Episodes

 Yeah.

-So in that case, I have to go.
+Oh, but in that case, I have to go.

-That's I can finish.
+I can finish.

-All right, next chat from MP Tiger T. Question for crew.
+Next chat from MP Tiger T. Question for crew.

 Why does the right have so much infighting?

-I find it to be valuable as well, uh as we are all open to conversation, but there seems to be some bad actors who sabotage success.
+I find it to be valuable as well, as we are all open to conversation, but there seems to be some bad actors who sabotage success.

 Yeah, no, I agree with you.

-That tends to be people who you know, you have people, for example, who've come in post-COVID and they go, okay, I was lied to.
+That tends to be people who, you know, you have people, for example, who've come in post-COVID and they go, okay, I was lied to.

 Therefore, I must be lied to about everything, insert moon landing, insert gravity.

-And I mean, this is this is not hyperbole.
+And I mean, this is not hyperbole.

-There are people actually think that, and then they go, Therefore, anyone who espouses these opinions must be lying to me.
+And then they go, therefore, anyone who espouses these opinions must be lying to me.

 So it's good that we can have these discussions.